Canadian Federation of Students: Fight the Fees

 The CFS actively lobbies on tuition-related issues, including meeting with MPs and organizing "days of action" to address such issues as eliminating tuition fees and reductions in interest rates on student loans.
 In Newfoundland and Labrador, the only province where all public college and university students' are members of the CFS, students pay the lowest average undergraduate tuition fees in Canada.
-There, tuition fees were reduced by 25% in the 1990s and have remained frozen.
+There, tuition fees were reduced by 25 per cent in the 1990s and have remained frozen.
 The current Progressive Conservative government has pledged to keep the freeze in place until the end of their mandate, and recently eliminated the interest on the provincial portion of student loans.
 In 2015, the provincial government in Alberta froze tuition fees.

 In British Columbia, the CFS successfully lobbied the former New Democratic Party (NDP) government to introduce tuition fee freezes and reductions.

 Fairness for International Students

 In 2017, the CFS launched a campaign in support of international students.
 On average, international students pay $25,589.00 per year for a general arts degree in Canada; an amount close to four times more than domestic students.
 In March 2018, the CFS held a lobby week for international students, where students met with MPs and senators to lobby on the three pillars of the campaign: eliminating all differential tuition fees, providing universal public healthcare, and ensuring clear pathways to permanent residency.